Mariam-uz-Zamani: Conflict with the Portuguese

-William Hawkins noted that on 1 February 1609, he witnessed a great stirre touching the Mariam-uz-Zamani's ship as it prepared to carry goods to Mocha, an Arabian port south of Mecca at the Red Sea's entrance.
-The Portuguese threatened to abscond with the ship to Diu unless she paid an exorbitant fee for a cartaz or pass.
-It is recorded that the Portuguese demanded 1,00,000 mamudies for their cartaz and then 20,000; eventually, to forestall violence, the two sides were able to compromise on a much smaller payment of 1,000 rialls and some odd money.
+William Hawkins recorded that on 1 February 1609, one of Mariam-uz-Zamani's ships was the subject of a dispute while being prepared for its voyage to Mocha, a major Red Sea port.
+According to Hawkins, the Portuguese threatened to seize the vessel and take it to Diu unless Mariam-uz-Zamani paid an exorbitant fee for a cartaz, a Portuguese naval pass required for merchant shipping.
+Hawkins further recorded that the Portuguese initially demanded 100,000 mamudies for the cartaz, later reduced the amount to 20,000, before both sides ultimately agreed on a payment of 1,000 rialls and a small additional sum in order to avert violence.

-One incident in particular that caused a rift between the Mughals and the Portuguese was the seizure and burning of Mariam-uz-Zamani's greatest pilgrimage ship, the Rahimi, in September 1613.
-Although she was carrying the necessary Portuguese pass and did not violate any terms applied on it, still, out of greed/anger at the new Mughal friendship with the English, the Portuguese acted "contrary to their pass" and carried off "the Rahimi" with all of her richly laden cargo, worth 100,000 pounds, equivalent to today's currency, half a billion rupees, and the approximately 700 passengers still on board to Goa.
-Jeronimo de Azevedo celebrated the capture of the Rahimi as "worthy prey that was brought and for giving the Mughals a cause of sorrow."
+A major incident that further strained relations between the Mughals and the Portuguese was the seizure and burning of Mariam-uz-Zamani's pilgrimage ship, the Rahīmī, in September 1613.
+According to Findly, the Rahimi was carrying a valid Portuguese cartaz and had not violated its conditions when it was seized by the Portuguese.
+The vessel, together with its cargo valued at approximately £100,000 and around 700 passengers, was taken to Goa.
+The Portuguese viceroy Jeronimo de Azevedo reportedly described the capture of the Rahimi as "worthy prey that was brought and for giving the Mughals a cause of sorrow".